Buying an Existing Log Home?

 With a kit home, you will want to research the land you want to purchase and what HOA covenant/county permits are allowed.
 You may need to consider:

-4. What kind of equipment will you need to put your kit home together if you are doing it yourself?
+4. What kind of equipment will you need to put your kit home together if you are doing it yourself, the cost and how will you get it there?

 5. How hard will it be to install water, sewage, electric and internet?